-I always like to keep a little extra in case a big mishap happens (like a hard toy getting scraped against a wall or if something hard should get dropped on or drug across our fireplace), so I have some paint for touchups.
+You can keep a little extra in case a big mishap happens (like a hard toy getting scraped against a wall or if something hard should get dropped on or drug across our fireplace).

-I’ll be using the little bit of SuperPaint I have leftover from this project in my linen closet refresh (coming soon!).
+Leftover SuperPaint from this project was used in my linen closet refresh (coming soon!).

 What Paint Finishes Should I Use For My Fireplace?
 What Did You Use For Your Fireplace?

 I used a satin finish for our brick!

 When it comes to fireplaces, you don’t want your paint finish to be glossy because it looks VERY unnatural and creates a plastic-y sort of feel.